yaboypat1/Transcriber-android-app/README.md

 - Foreground service with microphone service type.
 - Uses WebRTC VAD to skip silence and encodes 16 kHz mono audio with Opus.
-- Sends small packets through the Wear OS Data Layer to the phone.
+- Sends small packets via `MessageClient`, and uses `ChannelClient` for large bursts with backpressure.

 ### Phone (`app-mobile`)